Muscogee: Pre-removal (late 18th–early 19th centuries)

 George Washington, the first U.S. president, and Henry Knox, the first U.S. Secretary of War, proposed a cultural transformation of the Native Americans.
 Washington believed that Native Americans were equals as individuals but that their society was inferior.
 He formulated a policy to encourage the "civilizing" process, and it was continued under President Thomas Jefferson.
 Noted historian Robert Remini wrote, "[T]hey presumed that once the Indians adopted the practice of private property, built homes, farmed, educated their children, and embraced Christianity, these Native Americans would win acceptance from white Americans."

 Washington's six-point plan included impartial justice toward Indians; regulated buying of Indian lands; promotion of commerce; promotion of experiments to civilize or improve Indian society; presidential authority to give presents; and punishing those who violated Indian rights.
 The Muscogee would be the first Native Americans to be "civilized" under Washington's six-point plan.
 Communities within the Cherokee, Chickasaw, Choctaw, and Seminole tribes followed Muscogee efforts to implement Washington's new policy of civilization.

-In 1796, Washington appointed Benjamin Hawkins as General Superintendent of Indian Affairs dealing with all tribes south of the Ohio River.
+In 1796, Washington appointed Benjamin Hawkins as Principal Temporary Agent for Indian Affairs, dealing with all tribes south of the Ohio River.
 He personally assumed the role of principal agent to the Muscogee.
-He moved to the area that is now Crawford County in Georgia.
+He moved to the area in Creek country that is now Crawford County in Georgia.
 He began to teach agricultural practices to the tribe, starting a farm at his home on the Flint River.
 In time, he brought in slaves and workers, cleared several hundred acres, and established mills and a trading post as well as his farm.
+The goal was to transform the Natives into "respectable Americans" in the republic, in a way that didn't involve violence.

+One of the ways Hawkins did this was that he worked to change the gender roles that had been established in Creek society long before, to how the new American republic considered gender roles.
+For example, convincing the men to take up things like ranching and planting, and giving up things like hunting and being warriors, and for the women to leave behind their roles in farms and instead participate in "household manufactures".
+Hawkins also tried to convince the men to take over family property and "assume command over their wives and daughters".

+There were many different factors that explained how men and women considered the plan of civilization: "Deep-seated tensions, characterized relations between sexes in the 1700s, rather than static balance; etc." Men and women were separated starting from childhood, including having masculine and feminine versions of the Muscogee language where both genders had different dialects.
+The men and women would live separated for weeks on end; men hunting and going to war and the women caring for the children, elderly, and making clothes and preparing food.
+There were many instances where men and women avoided each other in ceremonies due to fear of any type of consequences, like war, childbirth, or menstruation.